U.S. Route 3: Daniel Webster Highway, local roads, and NH 28 concurrency (Nashua – Suncook)

+In Concord

 In Suncook, NH 28 leaves to the northeast, and US 3 proceeds northwest toward Concord on Pembroke Street, becoming Manchester Street when it enters the Concord city limits.
 After crossing the Merrimack River and interchanging with I-93, US 3 intersects NH 3A (South Main Street), which terminates at its parent route.
 US 3 traverses downtown Concord as North and South Main streets (briefly overlapping with US 202 and NH 9), then follows North State Street to Fisherville Road to Village Street in Penacook before crossing the Contoocook River into Boscawen.

+Further north (Boscawen – Lincoln)

 US 3 travels north through Boscawen, briefly overlapping with US 4.
 The highway parallels the Merrimack River north into Franklin, where the highway meets NH 11.
 US 3 joins NH 11 and turns east; NH 3A also resumes at this intersection, continuing north.
 US 3 and NH 11 briefly form a three-route concurrency with NH 127 in Franklin, then pass through Tilton, crossing NH 132 and passing the western end of NH 140.
 Continuing northeast past Lake Winnisquam, US 3 and NH 11 reach Laconia and turn onto the Laconia–Gilford Bypass, intersecting with NH 106, NH 107, and NH 11A.
 At the northern end of the bypass, US 3 and NH 11 split after a 17.3 mi overlap, with the U.S. Route continuing north on Lake Street to Weirs Beach and an intersection with NH 11B.
 US 3 continues north as the Daniel Webster Highway to Meredith at the northern end of Meredith Bay on Lake Winnipesaukee.
 In Meredith, US 3 intersects the northern terminus of NH 106, then joins NH 25 and continues north past Squam Lake into Holderness, passing the western terminuses of NH 25B and NH 113.
 Through Holderness, US 3 and NH 25 gradually turn west, then southwest, passing the southern end of NH 175 and then reaching the northern end of NH 132 in Ashland.

 From Ashland to North Woodstock, US 3 proceeds north, roughly paralleling I-93 in the Pemigewasset River valley.
 Along this stretch it passes through the towns of Plymouth (NH 25 splits from US 3 near I-93 in Plymouth, which also marks the true northern terminus of NH 3A), West Campton (where it meets the western end of NH 49, the principal access road to Waterville Valley), Thornton, and Woodstock.
 In North Woodstock, US 3 crosses NH 112 (known to the east as the Kancamagus Highway).

+Interstate 93 concurrency through the Franconia Notch State Park (Lincoln – Franconia)

 Continuing north, US 3 joins with I-93 as it passes through Franconia Notch State Park, one of the more scenic drives in the White Mountains.
-This stretch of freeway is known as the Franconia Notch Parkway and is a rare section Interstate Highway with only one lane in each direction.
+This stretch of freeway is known as the Franconia Notch Parkway and is a rare section of Interstate Highway with only one lane in each direction.